Subrata-003/Stream-App/README.md

+# Stream-App
-A web-based platform to connect with people and learning new languages
+A platform to connect with people and learning new Languages